Home

 Choreographer -

-The choreographer is the composer of the ballet.
-This also applies to other forms of dance.
+The choreographer is the composer of the dance.

 Corps de Ballet -